-You may be surprised to learn how many customers drift away because they didn’t feel noticed by a distributor.
+You may be surprised to learn how many customers drift away because they don’t feel noticed by a distributor.
 If it seems you don’t care enough about their business to recognize a change, such as ordering less or skipping an order altogether, it will challenge any feelings of loyalty they have – especially when they can get similar services from another distributor for a comparable price.

 It’s impossible to keep an eagle eye on hundreds of customers, even when you’re not dealing with a labor shortage.

-However, your sales technology can carry the responsibility of “noticing” changes across hundreds of customers, and it can use historic data and trends to forecast a shift before it happens.
+However, your sales technology can carry the responsibility of “noticing” changes across hundreds of customers, and it can use historical data and trends to forecast a shift before it happens.
 With technology handling this responsibility, your team is better able to embrace the “caring” aspect of the equation.